Respiratory Tract Infection

 Influenza

-HSE Guidance on the Use of Antiviral Agents for the Treatment and Prophylaxis of Influenza November 2022
+Health Service Executive (2025): Guidance on the Use of Antiviral Agents for the Treatment and Prophylaxis of Influenza.

 https://www.hpsc.ie/a-z/respiratory/influenza/seasonalinfluenza/guidance/antiviraltreatmentandprophylaxisguidance/